-In-house: The Understanding Contract Law and other legal courses taught by Dr Natalie Cujes are available to be presented in-house in Canberra and elsewhere in Australia.
+The Understanding Contract Law and other legal courses taught by Dr Natalie Cujes are available to be presented in-house in Canberra and elsewhere in Australia.
 Contact the Professional Education Course Unit for more information.
 Recommended for groups of 10 or more.

 What you will receive:

 - UNSW Canberra certificate of attendance

 "The basics of contracting were a very good start and the discussion on structure of the court system was enlightening.
 Natalie's experience and lecturing style made for easy listening and comprehension."
 13/09/2016

 "The course taught me a lot of things I was unaware of to begin with, I wouldn't change the content" 13/09/2016

 Natalie is a barrister and solicitor, the principal of Cujes Legal, the resident law academic with the School of Business at UNSW Canberra (at the Australian Defence Force Academy) and an Adjunct Associate Professor of Law (University of Canberra).
 She has extensive experience in teaching contract law and business law, including to military and civilian members of the Department of Defence, at the undergraduate and master’s degree levels.
 As a senior legal practitioner, Natalie specialises in contractual negotiations, drafting and dispute resolution and in commercial and federal litigation.